jkulcsar/FullstackReactCode/git-workflow.md

-We subscribe to the [Git Featrue Branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), briefly described in that link.
+We subscribe to the [Git Feature Branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), briefly described in that link.

 In practice, it works as follows: